octotheo/SOC/_motions/standing-orders-committee-soc-report.md

 SOC has previously noted that the sheer quantity of motions proposed by members to Conference, while encouraging from a democratic standpoint, does create a sizeable amount of work for volunteers.
 That trend appears to have continued in preparation for this Conference, as evidenced by the 105 motions which were originally noted on the Forum and subsequently whittled down.
 SOC notes again a need to consider how better to manage such a through-flow of motions going forward.

-Owing to technical difficulties presented by the opening of a separate Forum for Amendments and Late Motions, SOC asked that members place these items on the same Agenda Forum used for all other Conference business in the time before these forums were eventually opened on 26th July 2024 at \[<https://spaces.greenparty.org.uk/s/autumn-conference-2024-amendment-forum/?contentId=251152&commentId=38358>] and \[<https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/home>].
+Owing to technical difficulties presented by the opening of a separate Forum for [Amendments](<https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/](https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/home>) and [Late Motions](https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/home), SOC asked that members place these items on the same Agenda Forum used for all other Conference business in the time before these forums were eventually opened on 26th July 2024.[https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/](https://spaces.greenparty.org.uk/s/autumn-2024-late-motions-forums/home)].

 ### [](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)[](<>)The Prioritisation Ballot